phelipetls/blog/content/posts/vim-errorformat-for-pytest/index.md

     || E     + {'0', '3', '8', '5'}
     || E     ?               +++++

-So far, it will understand tests failures but not syntax errors neither import errors, which would fail silently and this is no good.
+So far, it will understand tests failures but not syntax errors, import errors and fixture errors, which would fail silently.
+This is no good.

 # Getting syntax errors